-4 | Commonly Used Software in Internet of Things-Enabled Smart Vehicles
+4 | Commonly Used Software in IoT-Enabled Smart Vehicles

 IoT-enabled smart vehicles rely on a wide range of software applications to enable seamless communication between various components and systems.
 The list of commonly used software in IoT-enabled smart vehicles is presented in Table 1.